 A: Does the facility have general and occupational Health & Safety policies and procedures that are fit for purpose and are these communicated to workers?
-Yes No A1: Please give details: 1/LTCAT (Technical Report for working conditions analyse) issued on 11/2018 by Mrs Sara C.R Santos, H&S engineer (CREA 2103783662/CE) with a permanent validity.
-2/ PGSSMATR (Rural Activities H&S risk analysis) issued by Mrs Sara C.R.
-Santos and by Dr. Leonardo Lacerda Barros (CRM 4526/RN) on 07/2019 and valid through 07/2020, B: Are the policies included in workers' manuals?
-Yes No B1: Please give details: workers are induced through a signed written document to always remain in compliance with safety procedures and to always use PPE on site.
-C: Are there any structural additions without required permits/inspections (e.g. floors added)? ☐ Yes ⊠ No C1: Please give details: D: Are visitors to the site informed on H&S and provided with personal protective equipment Yes No D1: Please give details: visitors are induced to secured behaviour through signage and instruction given when accessing the premises E: Is a medical room or medical facility provided for workers?
-If yes, do the room(s) meet legal requirements and is the size/number of rooms suitable for the number of workers.
-Yes No E1: Please give details: all medical examinations are performed by an external medical services provider which is also responsible for the H&S risk analysis F: Is there a doctor or nurse on site or there is easy access to first aider/ trained medical aid?
-Yes No F1: Please give details: First aiders are trained on site as for example for all members of the workers committee CIPA G: Where the facility provides worker transport - is it fit for purpose, safe, maintained and operated by competent persons e.g. buses and other vehicles? ☐ Yes ☐ No G1: Please give details: H: Is secure personal storage space provided for workers in their living space and is fit for purpose?
-Yes No H1: Please give details: individual lockers are given for instance in the PH unit and are also given for workers living on site I: Are H&S Risk assessments are conducted (including evaluating the arrangements for workers doing overtime e.g. driving after a long shift) and are there controls to reduce identified risk? ☐ Yes ∑ No I1: Please give details:
+Yes No A1: Please give details: 1/LTCAT (Technical Report for working conditions analyse) issued on 11/2018 by Mrs Sara C.R Santos, H&S engineer (CREA 2103783662/CE) with a permanent validity 2/ PGSSMATR (Rurak Activities H&S risk analysis) issued by Mrs Sara C.R.
+Santos and by Dr. Leonardo Lacerda Barros (CRM 4526/RN) on 07/2019 and valid through 07/2020, B: Are the policies included in workers' manuals? ☐ Yes ⊠ No B1: Please give details: C: Are there any structural additions without required permits/inspections (e.g. floors added)? ☐ Yes ⊠ No C1: Please give details: D: Are visitors to the site informed on H&S and provided with personal protective equipment Yes No D1: Please give details: visitors are induced to use PPE while on site and accessing to hazardous area E: Is a medical room or medical facility provided for workers?
+If yes, do the room(s) meet legal requirements and is the size/number of rooms suitable for the number of workers. ☐ Yes ⊠ No E1: Please give details: F: Is there a doctor or nurse on site or there is easy access to first aider/ trained medical aid?
+Yes No F1: Please give details: 1 ST aid kits are available on site as well as trained people upon 1 ST aid procedures (members of the workers committee such as Mr Francisco Paulo Leandro) G: Where the facility provides worker transport - is it fit for purpose, safe, maintained and operated by competent persons e.g. buses and other vehicles?
+Yes No G1: Please give details: No transportation is given to workers as all of them are living close to the site H: Is secure personal storage space provided for workers in their living space and is fit for purpose?
+Yes No H1: Please give details: all rest points are provided with individuals lockers I: Are H&S Risk assessments are conducted (including evaluating the arrangements for workers doing overtime e.g. driving after a long shift) and are there controls to reduce identified risk? ∐ Yes ⊠ No I1: Please give details: J: Is the site meeting its legal obligations on environmental requirements including required permits for use and disposal of natural resources?
+Yes No J1: Please give details: 3 Water pumping licences were reviewed on site: #1: licence 138/2016 issued by IGARN on 30/03/2016 valid through 4 years